Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Introduction

 However, in finance, we often encounter a large number of factor candidates \citep{bali2011maxing, cochrane2011presidential, harvey2016and, hou2020replicating, mclean2016does}.
 This causes the curse of dimensionality, and the estimation methods designed for the finite dimension cannot consistently estimate the coefficients.
 To overcome the curse of dimensionality, LASSO \citep{tibshirani1996regression}, SCAD \citep{fan2001variable}, and the Dantzig selector \citep{candes2007dantzig} are often employed under the sparsity assumption on the model parameters. \citet{loh2012high} introduced the nonconvex high-dimensional regression to handle noisy and missing variables.
 However, these estimation methods cannot account for the time-varying property of coefficient processes.
-Recently, to handle both the curse of dimensionality and the time-varying feature of the coefficient process, \citet{Kim2024regression} proposed a Thresholded dEbiased Dantzig (TED) estimator under the sparsity assumption on the coefficient process.
+Recently, to handle both the curse of dimensionality and the time-varying feature of the coefficient process, \citet{kim2026high} proposed a Thresholded dEbiased Dantzig (TED) estimator under the sparsity assumption on the coefficient process.
 They first employed a time-localized Dantzig selector \citep{candes2007dantzig} to estimate the instantaneous coefficient and then applied debiasing and truncation schemes to estimate the integrated coefficient.
 However, the TED estimator cannot handle the microstructure noise of high-frequency data, since the noises and regression variables have an unbalanced order relationship.
-For example, Figure \ref{Beta_simulation_intro} plots the log max, $\ell_1$, and $\ell_2$ norm errors of the TED, LASSO, and Zero estimators for estimating integrated coefficients with sample sizes $n=1170, 7800, 23400$, where the dependent and covariate processes are contaminated by microstructure noises.
+For example, Figure \ref{Beta_simulation_intro} plots the log max, $\ell_1$, and $\ell_2$ norm errors of the TED, LASSO, and Zero estimators for estimating integrated coefficients with sample sizes $n=1170, 4680, 23400$, where the dependent and covariate processes are contaminated by microstructure noises.
 The Zero estimator estimates the coefficients as zero.
-The detailed simulation setting is described in Section \ref{SEC-4} and Appendix \ref{simulation-setup}, while the rank of the covariate process is set to $0$ in this example.
-As seen in Figure \ref{Beta_simulation_intro}, the TED and LASSO estimators cannot estimate the integrated coefficients consistently because the microstructure noise dominates the signal of the coefficients.
-As the sample size $n$ increases, the effect of noise increases, and the TED estimator shows even worse performance than the Zero estimator in terms of the $\ell_1$ norm.
-Thus, handling microstructure noise is essential when estimating high-dimensional time-varying coefficient processes.
+The detailed simulation setting is described in Section \ref{SEC-4} and Appendix \ref{simulation-setup}, while the rank of the covariate process is set to $0$ in this example. {As seen in Figure \ref{Beta_simulation_intro}, the TED and LASSO estimators fail to estimate the integrated coefficients consistently.
+For example, both estimators show the smallest errors at $n=4680$, while their errors increase when $n=23400$.
+This may be because, as the sample size $n$ increases, the effect of noise increases and can dominate the signal of the coefficients.} Thus, handling microstructure noise is essential when estimating high-dimensional time-varying coefficient processes.
 On the other hand, we often observe that the financial returns have strong comovements due to the factor structure.
 When the covariates are highly correlated, the existing methods, such as LASSO, SCAD, and the Dantzig selector, fail to consistently estimate the coefficients \citep{barigozzi2024fnets, fan2020factor, kneip2011factor}.
 That is, the direct application of the usual regression procedures cannot guarantee consistency.
 These findings lead to the demand for developing an estimation method that can simultaneously handle the high dimensionality and time variation in the coefficient process, the microstructure noise of high-frequency data, and the factor structure in the covariate process.